firebird631/siis/README.md

             * quote prefered quote (where asset + quote must related to a valid market)
             * initial initial quantity for the asset

+### config/monitoring.json ###

-* MONITORING Contains the configuration of the listening service to connect a futur Web tools to control SiiS more friendly than using the CLI
+Contains the configuration of the listening service to connect a futur Web tools to control SiiS more friendly than using the CLI.

-#### <.siis>/config/appliances.py ####

-You have an initial file in config/appliances.py.
-Do not modify the original.

-This file must contains your configuration named profile (command line options --profile=\<profilename>).
-You have the profiles and the appliances.
+### Profiles and Appliances ###

+You have two directories **.siis/config/profiles/** and **.siis/config/appliances/** and some templates in source config directory.
+You must define one file per profile and one file per appliance, the name of the file act as the name of reference.

+A profile refers to zero, one or many appliances.
+This is the profile name to used on the command line options --profiles=\<profilename>.
-A profile is a mixing of one or many appliance, that can be runned on a same instance of SiiS, with traders and watchers options overriding.
+It is a mixing of one or many appliances, that can be runned on a same instance of SiiS, with traders and watchers options overriding.

+#### config/profiles/ ####

-* PROFILES At the first level you have the unique name of the profile
+The file name act as the name of the profile minus the file extension.
-    * If no profile is specicied on command line option the default profile will be used
+If no profile is specified on command line option the default profile will be used.

-        * You should constat than any appliances will then be loaded, its a bad idea, probably the profile option will be mandatory in the futur and the wildchar usage too.
+Content of a \<myprofile>.json :
     * appliances A list of the name of the appliance to run in this profile (instance)
     * watchers A dict of the watchers to enable
         * unique name of the watcher